The Energy Crisis Is Diffusing into Grain Markets

 For US investors, Teucrium offers the cleanest single-commodity exposure.
 WEAT tracks wheat futures and CORN tracks corn futures, both listed on the NYSE.

-For European investors, WisdomTree offers UCITS-eligible ETCs for both wheat (WEAT) and corn (CORN), listed on the London Stock Exchange, giving clean, direct exposure without the US tax wrapper complications.
+For European investors, WisdomTree offers UCITS-eligible ETCs for both wheat (WEAT) and corn (CORN), listed on the London Stock Exchange.

 If you want broader agricultural exposure in one instrument, DBA from Invesco holds a basket that includes corn, wheat, sugar, coffee, cotton, and live cattle.
 You get diversification but lose the specific torque on corn and wheat that the thesis calls for.